Student Affairs Alumni

 - Assistant Director of Residence Education at North Carolina Central University: My primary responsibilities include: overseeing all living learning communities on campus, overseeing the Faculty in Residence program, administering and managing the residential curriculum for 13 residence halls, and overseeing the assessment and evaluation for the entire department.

 - Founder and Executive Director of Hope Her Way, Inc: Hope Her Way is a registered 501 c3 non-profit organization with a mission to help low-income single parents get to college.
 We offer an eight week pre-college program designed to provide individualized services and resources that prepare our clients to successfully gain acceptance into their desired degree program.
-Hope Her Way has a website if you’d like more information.

 - 5 years: I am currently applying to doctoral programs in Higher Education.
 In five years, I hope to be finishing up my doctoral degree and applying for faculty positions.
 Additionally, I hope to continue expanding Hope Her Way and helping as many low-income single parents achieve their educational goals as possible.